guilhermeleobas/cftool/README.md

 cf compile code.py # nothing will happen.
 ```

-### test
+### run/test
+Run code.cc with 620A inputs and check if their outputs are correct.
 ```
-cf run code.cc cf620A # will run code.cc with 620A inputs and check if their outputs are correct.
+cf run code.cc cf620A
 ```

+Or you can run `cf test uri1574.cc` which is a syntactic sugar for `cf run uri1574.cc uri1574`

-To get full list of available commands run cf with --help flag.
+To get full list of available commands run cf with `--help` flag.

 # License
 MIT